Kashka-Suu Ski Resort Guide

 The longest run can be up to 1.5 km from top to bottom without stopping, giving a nice leg-burning descent.
 Skiers will find that a couple of the upper runs are rated as solid reds (advanced intermediate), featuring sustained steeper sections and some exciting fall-line skiing.
 There is even one section that local skiers might call a black run when moguls form – with a maximum vertical drop of ~380 m on one lift line, it offers a challenge in terms of steepness.

-That said, there are also easier options: from the mid-station or by taking a traverse, you can find gentler paths down, so confident beginners who have progressed a bit could still enjoy parts of the resort.
+That said, there are also easier options: From the mid-station or by taking a traverse, you can find gentler paths down, so confident beginners who have progressed a bit could still enjoy parts of the resort.
 Many of Kashka-Suu’s trails eventually converge towards the base, meaning you won’t get lost – they all funnel back to the lodge area.

-On a powder day after a fresh snowfall, advanced skiers love Kashka-Suu for its off-piste opportunities: the resort’s slopes are bordered by open bowls and glades that, while unofficial, are often accessible and full of untouched snow.
+On a powder day after a fresh snowfall, advanced skiers love Kashka-Suu for its off-piste opportunities: The resort’s slopes are bordered by open bowls and glades that, while unofficial, are often accessible and full of untouched snow.
 It’s a bit of a locals’ secret that Kashka-Suu can deliver fantastic powder skiing, since its higher altitude and orientation trap snow in the Oruu-Sai Gorge.

 However, caution is needed when leaving the groomed runs, as avalanche risk can exist (the resort occasionally closes during extreme avalanche danger).
 Most of the time, though, you’ll see experienced skiers dipping into side powder stashes and then returning to the lifts.
 For those staying on piste, all runs are groomed by a snowcat (weather permitting).